urbanairship/android-samples/RichPushSample/README.rst

 ActionBarSherlock is used in this case as an Android library project:

-- Install ActionBarSherlock project parallel to RichPushSample in the filesystem
+- Import the ActionBarSherlock project
 - Double check that the library reference is set up correctly in Eclipse

   - Navigate to RichPushSample -> Properties -> Android